Clube Atlético Mineiro: Organization and finances

-As is the case for most Brazilian football clubs, Atlético Mineiro's by-law defines the club as a not-for-profit public utility organization, formed by associates (sócios).
-The club's administrative powers are the General Assembly, the Deliberative Council, the Board, the Fiscal Council and the Ethics and Discipline Council.
-The General Assembly, composed of all associates, elects the Deliberative Council among its members every three years, which in turn elects and removes the club's Board, responsible for the executive management of the club.
+Since 2023, Atlético Mineiro is a privately-owned SAF that is controlled by Galo Holding, formed by Rafael and Rubens Menin, Ricardo Guimarães and Daniel Vorcaro, holding 75% of the SAF's shares.
+The other 25% are owned by the not-for-profit public utility organization, formed by associates (sócios), controlled by the Deliberative Council and the Board.
+The Deliberative Council among its members every three years, which in turn elects and removes the club's Board, responsible for the executive management of the club's shares in the SAF.
 Season ticket-holders and participants of the Galo na Veia affiliation programme, called sócios-torcedores, are not full club associates and cannot vote or be elected.

-A study conducted by BDO in 2016 indicated that the club had a brand value of million (€143 million), making it the eighth most valuable in Brazil.
-In terms of annual turnover, Atlético ranked seventh in the country in 2015, earning R$244.6 million (€62.2 million), which represented a 37 per cent increase compared to the previous year.
-The club has a main sponsorship deal with Caixa Econômica Federal, worth R$12.5 million (€3.2 million) annually.
-Its kit sponsorship deal with Dryworld, worth R$20 million (€5.1 million) per year, is the third biggest in the country.
+A study conducted by Sports Value in 2025 indicated that the club had a brand value of R$ 3.373 billion(€516.74 million), making it the fourth most valuable in Brazil.
+In terms of annual turnover, Atlético ranked sixth in the country in 2024, earning R$657 million (€100.6 million) The club has a main sponsorship deal with H2bet, worth R$60 million (€9.2 million) annually.
+It has a kit sponsorship deal with Nike.

 Clube Atlético Mineiro headquarters in Belo Horizonte.

-The club's gross debt as of 2015 was R$496.5 million (€126.6 million), the third largest in Brazil, with a R$11.9 million (€3 million) deficit in the same year.
-The club's balance sheet in that year stated it experienced operational losses, and according to a study by Itaú BBA, Atlético operates in a dangerous "financial all-in".
-The majority of the club's debt is owed to the Federal Government of Brazil, totaling R$286.6 million (€89.1 million); in 2015, Atlético and other clubs joined a government program for debt financing.
+The club's gross debt as of 2025 was R$1.37 billion(€214 million), the second largest in Brazil.
+The majority of the club's debt is owed to banks, totaling R$507 million (€77.6 million); in 2015, Atlético and other clubs joined a government program for fiscal debt financing.